Tennis: Like a 'hurricane' - Djokovic blasts 'worst' ever conditions after shock Paris exit

 Djokovic, who was second best to Thiem when it came to mastering the gloom, wind and damp of Paris, was bidding to join Rod Laver in the Grand Slam history books.

-"When you're playing in hurricane kind of conditions, it's hard to perform your best," said Djokovic.
+"When you're playing in hurricane kind of conditions, it's hard to perform your best," said an angry Djokovic.

-"It's really just kind of surviving in these kind of conditions and trying to hold your serve and play, you know, one ball more than your opponent in the court.
+"It's really just kind of surviving in these kind of conditions and trying to hold your serve and play one ball more than your opponent in the court.

 The match had been controversially suspended on Friday night with the match at one set each but with Thiem up 3-1 in the third and with all the momentum on his side.